Construction in South Yarra

 Will the existing South Yarra Station be upgraded as part of the Metro Tunnel?

-Upgrades to the existing South Yarra Station are not in the scope of the Metro Tunnel, however that does not mean that improvements to South Yarra Station will not occur in the future.
+Upgrades to the existing South Yarra Station are not in the scope of the Metro Tunnel, however, that does not mean that improvements to South Yarra Station will not occur in the future.
 Improvements to stations are considered by Public Transport Victoria through its network development planning.
-The Melbourne Metro Rail Authority (MMRA) will work with the City of Stonnington and other South Yarra stakeholders as the project is planned and developed.
+Rail Projects Victoria (RPV) will work with the City of Stonnington and other South Yarra stakeholders as the project is planned and developed.

 Will the tunnel entrance and construction site be in Fawkner Park or on St Kilda Road?